 For more in depth background on copyright law be sure to check out this overview.
 For purposes of this blog only the basics are necessary – a copyright is available to authors of original works including literary, dramatic, musical and artistic works that are “fixed in a tangible medium”– i.e. a song that written down or recorded and not just in your head – which is also original – i.e. it isn’t a repeat of some or all of a song that already exists.
 While it seems pretty self-explanatory, copyright law is an area of law that is constantly evolving and changing and there are ever changing standards regarding originality that grow out of cases like the case Swift currently faces.

 The revival of the suit against Swift does not in and of itself mean that Hall and Butler will win their copyright case.
 There are still a lot of issues and facts to discuss and various nuances of copyright law to apply to the case at hand.
 However, it’s hard to imagine that a jury will find that the mere copying of phrases common in everyday language, or used in songs before, during, and after Swift’s 2001 single, constitutes infringement.
 Then again, juries are unpredictable so the work undertaken by the attorneys leading up to trial will be important for both sides.

-Stay tuned for the updates as this case continues, but in the meantime for more information on how to properly protect your copyright, enforce your copyright in court, defend yourself against someone suing you for copyright infringement, or for any other intellectual property needs, contact us at (561) 953-9300 or through our website form to speak with one of our experienced attorneys.
+Stay tuned for the updates as this case continues, but in the meantime for more information on how to properly protect your copyright, enforce your copyright in court, defend yourself against someone suing you for copyright infringement, or for any other intellectual property needs, contact us through our website form to speak with one of our experienced attorneys.